melonproject-archive/melonjs/README.md

 `Transaction` is a class all its own, and can be thought of as having four steps.

-**Instantiation** - A contract must create a new transaction of a given type
+**Instantiation** - A contract must create a new transaction of a given type.

 **Validation** - this step is optional, though it provides named error messages which can be helpful for debugging or to show on any sort of front end application.